-No. BlueSnap pays out account funds to your vendors according to the established commission split.
+No. BlueSnap pays out account funds to your vendors according to the established commission rate.

-BlueSnap splits the payment for a sale once the shopper’s funds are captured.
+BlueSnap splits the payment based on the commission rate once the shopper’s funds are captured.

 As the marketplace owner, will I have one BlueSnap account where I will receive all commission splits?